-But if you are a business owner that needs a quick project and you trust Upwork’s reviews, then Upwork might be the right way to go.
+But if you are a business owner with a low-cost business setup in UAE, that needs a quick project and you trust Upwork’s reviews, then Upwork might be the right way to go.

 So if you are a Director or run a company who needs a specialist project done, you are probably delegating specialist projects outside your company.

 Overall, I have to say that Fiverr Pro wins the battle when it comes to selecting the right freelancers.
 And it wins by a lot.

 Upwork might match you with the right freelancers, thanks to their onboarding process, but Fiverr Pro has already done most of the hard work of vetting, selecting, and hiring the absolute top talent for you, taking into account experiences and qualifications obtained outside Fiverr.

 Which platform is best in pricing systems?

 Next, I wanted to see which platform is best for pricing your projects.

 Let’s see which platform costs you less for the same type of project.

 For this mini-test, I want to start an SEO consultation project, with an expert SEO over a period of 6 months from a 5 star-rated freelancer, with a budget of $1,000/month.